hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `peering_name` - The name of the peering between this cluster and the Google owned VPC.

 * `private_endpoint` - The internal IP address of this cluster's master endpoint.

+* `private_endpoint_subnetwork` - Subnetwork in cluster's network where master's endpoint will be provisioned.

 * `public_endpoint` - The external IP address of this cluster's master endpoint.